Independent calculator. Not a lender, broker, or NMLS-licensed mortgage professional. Disclaimer

 How Lenders Calculate Your Pre-Approval Amount

 The single most important number in mortgage pre-approval is the debt-to-income ratio (DTI).
-Lenders calculate two versions: front-end DTI (housing costs only divided by gross monthly income, capped at 28%) and back-end DTI (all monthly debts including housing, divided by gross monthly income, capped at 43% for conventional or up to 50% for FHA).
+Lenders calculate two versions: front-end DTI (housing costs only divided by gross monthly income, capped at 28% conventional / 31% FHA per FHA Handbook 4000.1) and back-end DTI (all monthly debts including housing, divided by gross monthly income).

 The formula: (monthly debts + proposed housing payment) / gross monthly income = back-end DTI